 Content Course number(s) and name(s)^ 1.
 Explain public health history, philosophy and EPH 600 Introduction to the Science and Practice of Public Health values EPH 617 Introduction to Disease Prevention and Health Promotion 2.
 Identify the core functions of public health EPH 600 Introduction to the Science and Practice of Public Health and the 10 Essential Services EPH 617 Introduction to Disease Prevention and Health Promotion 3.
-Explain the role of quantitative and EPH 617 Introduction to Disease Prevention and Health Promotion qualitative methods and sciences in EPH 623 Determinants of Health and Health Disparities across the Life Course describing and assessing a population's health EPH 732 Implementation and Dissemination Science 4.
-List major causes and trends of morbidity and EPH 600 Introduction to the Science and Practice of Public Health mortality in the US or other community EPH 617 Introduction to Disease Prevention and Health Promotion relevant to the school or program 5.
+Explain the role of quantitative and EPH 617 Introduction to Disease Prevention and Health Promotion qualitative methods and sciences in EPH 623 Determinants of Health and Health Disparities Across the Life Course describing and assessing a population's health EPH 732 Implementation and Dissemination Science 4.
+List major causes and trends of morbidity and EPH 600 Introduction to the Science and Practice of Public Health mortality in the US or other community EPH 617 Introduction to Disease Prevention and Health Promotion relevant to the school or program, with EPH 623 Determinants of Health and Health Disparities Across the Life Course attention to disparities among populations, e.g., socioeconomic, ethnic, gender, racial, etc. 5.
 Discuss the science of primary, secondary and EPH 600 Introduction to the Science and Practice of Public Health tertiary prevention in population health, EPH 617 Introduction to Disease Prevention and Health Promotion including health promotion, screening, etc. EPH 732 Implementation and Dissemination Science 6.
 Explain the critical importance of evidence in EPH 600 Introduction to the Science and Practice of Public Health advancing public health knowledge EPH 617 Introduction to Disease Prevention and Health Promotion EPH 731 Designing and Adapting Preventive Interventions EPH 732 Implementation and Dissemination Science 7.
-Explain effects of environmental factors on a EPH 600 Introduction to the Science and Practice of Public Health population's health EPH 617 Introduction to Disease Prevention and Health Promotion EPH 623 Determinants of Health and Health Disparities across the Life Course EPH 732 Implementation and Dissemination Science 8.
-Explain biological and genetic factors that EPH 617 Introduction to Disease Prevention and Health Promotion affect a population's health EPH 623 Determinants of Health and Health Disparities across the Life Course 9.
-Explain behavioral and psychological factors EPH 600 Introduction to the Science and Practice of Public Health that affect a population's health EPH 617 Introduction to Disease Prevention and Health Promotion EPH 623 Determinants of Health and Health Disparities across the Life Course EPH 731 Designing and Adapting Preventive Interventions 10.
-Explain the social, political and economic EPH 600 Introduction to the Science and Practice of Public Health determinants of health and how they EPH 623 Determinants of Health and Health Disparities across the Life Course contribute to population health and health inequities EPH 731 Designing and Adapting Preventive Interventions 11.
-Explain how globalization affects global EPH 600 Introduction to the Science and Practice of Public Health L burdens of disease

-12. Explain an ecological perspective on the connections among human health, animal health and ecosystem health (eg, One Health)

-EPH 600 Introduction to the Science and Practice of Public Health EPH 617 Introduction to Disease Prevention and Health Promotion EPH 717 Integrating Behavioral Health Theories and Models EPH 623 Determinants of Health and Health Disparities across the Life Course EPH 731 Designing and Adapting Preventive Interventions EPH 732 Implementation and Dissemination Science
+Explain effects of environmental factors on a EPH 600 Introduction to the Science and Practice of Public Health population's health EPH 617 Introduction to Disease Prevention and Health Promotion EPH 623 Determinants of Health and Health Disparities Across the Life Course EPH 732 Implementation and Dissemination Science 8.
+Explain biological and genetic factors that EPH 617 Introduction to Disease Prevention and Health Promotion affect a population's health EPH 623 Determinants of Health and Health Disparities Across the Life Course 9.
+Explain behavioral and psychological factors EPH 600 Introduction to the Science and Practice of Public Health that affect a population's health EPH 617 Introduction to Disease Prevention and Health Promotion EPH 623 Determinants of Health and Health Disparities Across the Life Course EPH 731 Designing and Adapting Preventive Interventions 10.
+Explain the cultural, social, political and EPH 600 Introduction to the Science and Practice of Public Health economic determinants of health and how EPH 623 Determinants of Health and Health Disparities Across the Life Course EPH 731 Designing and Adapting Preventive Interventions the determinants relate to population health and health inequities 11.
+Explain how globalization affects global burdens of disease EPH 600 Introduction to the Science and Practice of Public Health 12.
+Explain an ecological perspective on the connections among human health, animal health and ecosystem health (e.g., One Health) EPH 600 Introduction to the Science and Practice of Public Health EPH 617 Introduction to Disease Prevention and Health Promotion EPH 717 Integrating Behavioral Health Theories and Models EPH 623 Determinants of Health and Health Disparities across the Life Course EPH 731 Designing and Adapting Preventive Interventions EPH 732 Implementation and Dissemination Science